Kiranyadav043/Attendence_system/README.md

-🚀 Smart Attendance System – Face Recognition Based
+Smart Attendance System Using Facial Recognition
-An automated attendance system that leverages computer vision and machine learning to mark attendance using facial recognition.
-Built with a clean, modular codebase using Object-Oriented Programming (OOP) and a user-friendly interface using Streamlit.
+This project is a smart attendance tracking system that leverages facial recognition to automate the process of marking attendance.
+The system allows users to register their face, log in using face authentication, and automatically records login and logout times.
+It is built using computer vision, machine learning, and is designed with modular and scalable code practices following object-oriented programming principles.

-✅ Key Features
+Features
-📸 Face Registration
+Face Registration
-Users can register their face via webcam to be recognized by the system.
+Captures 300 facial samples per user using MediaPipe FaceMesh (468 landmarks).

+Stores landmark data and corresponding labels for training.

+Automatically retrains the recognition model after each registration to include new users.

-🔐 Face Authentication
+Real-Time Face Recognition
-Users are authenticated in real-time using facial recognition for secure attendance marking.
+Uses a trained RandomForestClassifier to recognize users in real-time through webcam.

+Facial features are preprocessed and normalized for accurate classification.

+Employs LabelEncoder to manage user labels efficiently.

-🕒 Automatic Attendance Logging
+Automated Attendance Logging
-The system automatically logs login and logout times, calculates working hours, and detects late logins.

-🔁 Live Model Retraining
-The facial recognition model is automatically retrained after every new user registration, ensuring high accuracy.

-📊 Attendance Report Generation
-Generates daily attendance reports with:

-Name
+Detects and logs:

 Login Time

 Logout Time

-Working Hours
+Total Working Hours

-Login Status (e.g., On Time / Late Login)
+Login Status (e.g., On Time or Late based on configurable threshold)

-🧠 Machine Learning & Computer Vision
+Attendance is saved in a structured CSV format.

+Reporting
+Daily reports are automatically generated and saved in the attendance/ directory.

+Reports include columns: Name, Login Time, Logout Time, Working Hours, and Login Status.

+Menu-Driven Interface
+A terminal-based menu allows users to:

+Register new faces

+Mark attendance

+View attendance reports

+Exit the program

+Modular and Maintainable Codebase
+Implements object-oriented programming for better structure and reusability.

+Clean separation of responsibilities between registration, recognition, and reporting modules.

+Technologies Used
+Python

+OpenCV

-Uses MediaPipe FaceMesh and RandomForestClassifier with facial landmark encoding.
+MediaPipe FaceMesh

-🌐 Web Interface with Streamlit
-Clean and interactive UI built using Streamlit for ease of use.

-🧱 OOP-based Modular Design
-Designed with Object-Oriented Programming for scalability, reusability, and maintainability.
+scikit-learn (Random Forest Classifier)

+pandas